niiazmorshed/Digital-Healthcare-Assistant/README.md

 - GitHub OAuth

 Users are automatically redirected to their appropriate dashboard based on their role (patient, doctor, or admin).

+### Role Provisioning and Access Control

+- New users who sign up or log in with Google are assigned the **Patient** role by default.
+- **Doctor** accounts are manually provisioned in the database and cannot be self-registered.
+- Only provisioned doctors can access the doctor dashboard and approve appointments.

+### Demo Doctor Accounts

+Use the following doctor accounts for QA and demos:

+- `fahim@healthcare.com`
+- `sakib@healthcare.com`
+- `samia@healthcare.com`
+- `labib@healthcare.com`

+Password for all: `1234Aa`

+> Note: These accounts are provisioned in the database.
+Regular users cannot become doctors unless manually added by an admin/developer.

 ## 📱 Key Components